 Leaf or needle arrangement, size, shape, and texture:

-Alternate ;eaf arrangement with 2 inches long, trifolate (3-leaves), elliptical-shaped leaflets.
-Leaves are dark green changing to yellow-green in fall.
+Alternate leaf arrangement with 2 inch long, trifolate ( three-leaved), elliptical leaflets.
+Leaves are dark green, changing to yellow-green in fall.

 Flower arrangement, shape, and size: